nikil58/SynchronizerFDB/README.md

 # Synchronizer with FireBird DataBase
 _____________________________________
 ## This script has two methods used as parametres: pull and push.
 * Pull.
-This method will take data from DataBase (For our task it's a EMAIL and PASSWORD) and write it into the file "passwords.txt"
+This method will take data from DataBase (For our task it's a EMAIL and PASSWORD) and write it into the file ".passwd"
 * Push.
-This method will take data from the file "passwords.txt" and fetch it into the DataBase.
+This method will take data from the file ".passwd" and fetch it into the DataBase.
 How it works: Fetched data is all data that was already in the DataBase but with changed passwod.
 If you will change Email or add one more record it won't be add to the DataBase
 _______________________________________________________
 ## How to use this script:
 1. You have to install Java SDK 12